 Cooperation in education, research and innovation

-Researchers and academic students from South Africa can also apply for Swiss Government Excellence Scholarships to the State Secretariat for Education Research and Innovation (SERI).
+Researchers who are citizens of South Africa can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Swiss nationals in South Africa

 According to the statistics on the Swiss abroad, as of December 2021 there were 7,937 Swiss nationals living in South Africa.
 At the end of 2022 there were 1,989 South African nationals living in Switzerland.

 Switzerland and South Africa have close cultural ties, especially in the fields of music and dance.
 Most of these projects are funded privately.
 Pro Helvetia has an office in South Africa, located in Johannesburg.